-The Idaho State Bar operates a Lawyer Referral Service (LRS) from its offices in Boise, Idaho.
-The LRS helps individuals and businesses throughout the state find a qualified attorney.
-Attorneys in the LRS are members in good standing with the Idaho State Bar with no pending public disciplinary complaints.
-Attorneys in the LRS must carry Professional Liability Insurance.
+The Idaho State Bar (ISB) operates a Lawyer Referral Service (LRS) from its offices in Boise, Idaho.
+The LRS helps individuals and businesses throughout the state find a qualified attorney at their regular price.

 When you call the LRS, you will discuss the case with a trained staff member during a confidential intake process.
 The staff person will take your contact information and ask you questions about the case to determine the type of attorney needed.
 If needed, the service will then refer you to a qualified attorney.

 After the referral, you can call the attorney for an initial $35 half-hour office consultation fee.
-The fee is waived for personal injury or workers' compensations cases.
+The fee is waived for personal injury, medical malpractice, or workers' compensation cases.
 During the consultation, you can discuss the case with an attorney and the additional attorney fees required for future representation.

-Although neither the attorney nor the client are required to continue the representation beyond the initial consultation, the purpose of the consultation is to find a good fit for continued representation to solve a legal problem.
+Neither the attorney nor the client is not required to continue the representation beyond the initial consultation.
+In many cases, however, the client decides to hire the attorney for continued representation in order to solve a legal problem.

 Contact Information:Idaho State Bar - Lawyer Referral Service